Millar Watt with an illustration for Sphere,

 Throughout his life he worked as a freelance artist, working first from a studio in Fleet Street then from home in Essex.

 POP was demanded six days a week plus extra work for children’ supplements in the Sunday edition.
-Yet, he found the time to keep up his obligation to draw POP and to keep current in his first career of illustration and advertising design.
+Still he found the time to keep up his obligation to draw POP and be current

-Much later, when commercial work took precedence, Millar made a final decision to stop drawing POP for the 'Sketch.
+in his other spheres of commercial work.
+Much later, when this aspect of his work became dominant, Millar made a final decision to stop drawing POP for the 'Sketch.

 In his long career post-POP he produced designs for many household brands, including Sainsbury's, Shell, Cherry Blossom boot polish, Rowntree’s sweets, an iconic sunburst-motif for Sunblest bread whose derivative is still emblazoned on bakery lorries today, and a long-standing campaign for Ben Truman IPA.